EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 9

 You gain 2 weapon skill level increases.
 You can use them on weapon types Simple or Status.
 You gain skill level of specialized in skill gate of AGI and INT.
-You gain one skill level in WIS gate
+You gain one skill level in WIS gate.

 ### Level 10

-You have next limit on skill level (from skill traing feature only)
+You have next limit on skill level (from skill traing feature only).

 | Skill level | Skill limit |
 |---|:---:|